PATRIK-RCOS/PATRIK/Research/Case-Studies/T41-EP SDT Research/Power_Amplifier-RF_Transmitter-Lily.md

   > mentioned "fuzzy QRP" as can change it

 ### Parts:
-- uses 4 IRF510 transistors, heatsink so keeps it from overheating too much
+- uses 4 IRF510 transistors
+- heatsink which keeps it from overheating too much
 - changes most impedances to 50 ohm out
 - voltage requirement is 12 V for 5V DC and 3.3V DC
   > BUT if  want 20 watt for RF power amp then need 25V DC in as well